Kim Soon-ok (screenwriter)

 Kim Soon-ok (born May 25, 1971) is a South Korean television screenwriter.
 Kim is best known for writing the television dramas Temptation of Wife (2008–2009) and its spiritual successor Temptation of an Angel (2009), Jang Bo-ri is Here!
 (2014), My Daughter, Geum Sa-wol (2015–16), and The Penthouse: War in Life (2020–21), all of which are criticized for their provocative themes but are currently the highest-rated dramas ever aired in their respective time slots.

 Following the commercial failure of The Escape of the Seven (2023-24), Kim began to move away from the melodrama genre that earned her the title of "ratings queen."
 She was belatedly revealed to have written the 2025 late-night musical youth drama Spring of Youth under the pen name Kim Min-cheol, a day after the miniseries ended with an average rating of 0.9% despite airing on a terrestrial television network.

-Kim is also credited as creator of two cable dramas: the revenge thriller Pandora: Beneath the Paradise (2023) and the upcoming adaptation of the fantasy web novel Rookie Employee Chairman Kang (2026).
+Kim is also credited as the creator of two cable dramas: the revenge thriller Pandora: Beneath the Paradise (2023) and Reborn Rookie (2026), the adaptation of the fantasy web novel The New Employee Chairman Kang by San Kyung.